 This summary highlights information appearing elsewhere in this prospectus or documents incorporated by reference herein.
 This summary is not complete and does not contain all of the information that you should consider before making a decision to participate in the offering.
-You should carefully read the entire prospectus, including the information presented under "Risk Factors" and the information that is incorporated in this prospectus by reference to our Annual Report (including, without limitation, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in our audited consolidated financial statements and related notes) and our quarterly reports on Form 10-Q for the quarterly periods ended March 27, 2022 and June 26, 2022 filed with the SEC on May 10, 2022 and August 9, 2022, respectively (the "Quarterly Reports") (including, without limitation, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations, matters discussed under the headings "Risk Factors" and in our quarterly reports on Form 10-Q for the quarterly periods ended March 27, 2022 and June 26, 2022 filed with the SEC on May 10, 2022 and August 9, 2022, respectively (the "Quarterly Reports") (including, without limitation, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in our unaudited interim consolidated financial statements and related notes) before making an investment decision.
-Unless the context requires otherwise, references to "our company," "the Company," "us," "our" and "First Watch" refer to First Watch Restaurant Group, Inc. and its direct and indirect subsidiaries on a consolidated basis.
+You should carefully read the entire prospectus, including the information presented under "Risk Factors" and the information that is incorporated in this prospectus by reference to our Annual Report (including, without limitation, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in our audited consolidated financial statements and related notes) and our quarterly reports on Form 10-Q for the quarterly periods ended March 27, 2022 and June 26, 2022 filed with the SEC on May 10, 2022 and August 9, 2022, respectively (the "Quarterly Reports") (including, without limitation, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in our unaudited inter discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations, matters discussed under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in our unaudited interim consolidated financial statements and related notes) before making an investment decision.
+Unless the context requires otherwise, references to "our company," "the Company," "we," "us," "our" and "First Watch" refer to First Watch Restaurant Group, Inc. and its direct and indirect subsidiaries on a consolidated basis.